-Hi-demand participants were given the following additional instructions: "Please focus on the woman throughout the video and do not read or look at any words that may appear on the screen.
-If you find yourself looking at the words, please redirect your gaze to the woman as quickly as possible".
-Lo-demand participants were not given any specific instructions about the words.
-That is, hi-demand, but not lo-demand, participants were required to control the prepotent tendency of stimulus onsets to capture attention as well as the tendency to read words once they had captured attention.
+High-demand participants were given the following additional instructions:

+Please focus on the woman throughout the video, and do not read or look at any words that may appear on the screen.
+If you find yourself looking at the words, please redirect your gaze to the woman as quickly as possible.

+Low-demand participants were not given any specific instructions about the words.
+That is, high-demand, but not low-demand, participants were required to control the prepotent tendency of stimulus onsets to capture attention as well as the tendency to read words once their attention had been captured.

 Mood scale.
-As is common in the depletion literature we administered the Brief Mood Inspection Survey (BMIS; Mayer & Gaschke, 1988) after the video task to determine if any differences in working memory scores are related to mood.
-The BMIS measures mood by having participants rate the extent to which they are currently feeling eight pleasant emotions (e. g., content, peppy, happy) and eight unpleasant (e. g., jittery, nervous, gloomy) on a 7-point scale (1 = definitely do not feel; 7 = definitely feel).
-A final pleasant-unpleasant mood score is calculated by subtracting the summed rating for the unpleasant emotions from the summed rating for the pleasant emotions, yielding a score ranging from 49 (pleasant) to -49 (unpleasant).
+As is common in the depletion literature, we administered the Brief Mood Inspection Survey (BMIS; Mayer & Gaschke, 1988) after the video task to determine whether any differences in working memory scores were related to mood.
+On the BMIS, mood is measured by having participants rate the extent to which they are currently feeling eight pleasant emotions (e. g., "content," "peppy," "happy") and eight unpleasant emotions (e. g., "jittery," "nervous," "gloomy") on a 7-point scale (1 = definitely do not feel; 7 = definitely feel).
+To calculate a final pleasant-unpleasant mood score, experimenters subtract the summed rating for the unpleasant emotions, yielding a score ranging from 49 (pleasant) to -49 (unpleasant).

 Operation span.
-The target words were 4-7 letter, 1-2 syllable common nouns.
+The target words were common one- or two-syllable nouns with between four and seven letters.
 There was no overlap between the words used in the video task and the span target words.
-The equations (e.g., $(2 \ge 2) + 3 = 7$) were composed of two numbers that were multiplied or divided, a third number that was added to or subtracted from the result, and a final answer.
-The task consisted of 12 operation span trials; 3 trials at each set size (the number of equation/word pairs per trial) from 2 to 5.
+The equations-for example, $(2 \times 2) + 3 = 7$ -were composed of two numbers that were multiplied or divided, a third number that was added to or subtracted from the result, and a final answer.
+The task consisted of 12 operation span trials, three trials at each set size (the number of equation/word pairs per trial) ranging from two to five.
 The same random trial order was used for each participant.

-On each trial an equation and a target word were presented together on the same screen $(e.g., (2 \times 2) + 3 = 7 \text{ SMOKE})$ and the participant read the equation aloud, verified its accuracy by saying "yes" or "no", and then read the target word aloud.
-As soon as the participant finished reading the target word the experimenter advanced the program to the next equation/word pair.
-Participants were instructed to begin reading the equations as soon as they appeared on screen and were reminded of this instruction whenever the experimenter noticed the participant pausing before beginning reading.
+On each trial, an equation and a target word were presented together on the same screen-for example, $(2 \times 2) + 3 = 7$ SMOKE-and the participant read the equation aloud, verified its accuracy by saying "yes" or "no," and then read the target word aloud.
+As soon as the participant finished reading the target word, the experimenter advanced the program to the next equation/word pair.
+Participants were instructed to begin reading the equations as soon as they appeared on screen and were reminded of this instruction whenever the experimenter noticed the participant pausing before beginning to read.

-Once all of the equation/word pairs for a trial had been presented the participants were prompted to recall all of the target words from that trial by saying them aloud in the same order they were presented.
-Partial credit scoring (Conway et al., 2005) was used: An item was considered recalled if its output position matched its presentation position and credit was given for a correctly recalled item even if other items in the trial were not recalled.
-For all experiments we report span scores as a percentage of the targets recalled.
+Once all of the equation/word pairs for a trial had been presented, the participant was prompted to recall all of the target words from that trial by saying them aloud in the same order in which they were presented.
+Partial credit scoring (Conway et al., 2005) was used: An item was considered recalled if its output position matched its presentation position, and credit was given for a correctly recalled item even if other items in the trial were not recalled.
+For all experiments, we report span scores as a percentage of the targets recalled.